Alimony

 • The non-financial contributions, such as homemaking and child-rearing

 The court will then determine an amount that will be paid by one spouse to the other, either in the form of monthly payments or a lifetime payment of property or assets.
+Understanding these factors can help spouses prepare documentation and evidence to support their case in court.

 How Long Do Most People Get Alimony For in Washington State?